2 children killed in latest NYC e-bike fire; 4 survive blaze

 With Monday's fire, there have been five fire-related deaths so far this year in New York City where officials have said the cause of the blaze was an e-bike.
 So far, there have been 59 e-bike-related fires this year.
 Last year there were six e-bike-related fatalities.

-Hodgens said a father and his six children were inside the second-story apartment just before 2 p.m. when the fire occurred.
+Fire department officials said a father and his five children were inside the second-story apartment just before 2 p.m. when the fire occurred.
 The father and three of his children were able to jump from a window to safety.
 The mother was not at home at the time of the fire.

 Hodgens said it appears an extension cord was running from the upper apartment down to what fire officials believe was an after-market charger for the bike, which was parked in the vestibule of the building.
 Hodgens said while the bike was being charged in this case, there have been other fires involving bikes not being charged at the time.

-Note: This story was first published April 10.
-It was corrected April 11 to show that there were five children, not six, in the apartment when the blaze began.
-Three escaped.